boyska/larigira/doc/source/about.rst

 Code structure and core concepts
 -----------------------------------

-The code is heavily based on gevent.
+The code is heavily based on gevent: almost everything is a greenlet.

 alarm
   An alarm is a specification of timings.
 It is "something that can generate